 Salaried courses (QTS and optional PGCE)

 We have a limited number of salaried routes available in the subjects below.
 These courses are suitable for those with sufficient experience in education already or are currently working as unqualified teachers within our partner schools.
 You will be provided with core training through release from your employing school but will be expected to teach a larger proportion of lessons, often unsupported, and will be employed by the host school.
 You are unfortunately not eligible for a Government bursary through this scheme, but your employing school will pay you a salary as an unqualified teacher.

 Applications will be open from the start of October the year before commencement until the following August of the entry year.

-Applications can be made through UCAS (Provider code 1QN) or Apply for Teacher Training through the government website.
+Applications can be made through Apply-for-teacher-training (Provider code 1QN) https://www.gov.uk/apply-for-teacher-training

 If invited for an interview you will be expected to provide evidence of your qualifications, information about past experiences and education.

 We are looking to select trainees with outstanding potential with a commitment and enthusiasm for working with young people.
 The academic requirements set out by the Teaching Agency to enter the profession are: